thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Fictional_Company.md

 If you are comfortable using your real-life experiences (from your current position or from previous jobs) for this project, feel free to do so.
 However, we recognize that using real scenarios may be sensitive from both a business and a personal standpoint.
 If you wish to keep real-world information out of the project, or if you have not previously worked in a field related to DevOps, use this description of a fictional company for the assignment.

+This fictional description does not provide all the information needed for answering the questions in the project.
+You will need to add your own details to complete the project.
+You might find these resources helpful:
-We encourage you to add details to this description as you work on the project.
-You might find it helpful to talk with friends who currently work in IT Ops or software development, asking about the software development and deployment process.
-You could also search the web to get a sense of typical [processes](https://www.google.com/#hl=en&q=IT%20development%20typical%20processes) and [problems](https://www.google.com/#hl=en&q=IT+development+typical+processes+problems) around the software development lifecycle, and use them in your narrative.
+* Talk with friends who currently work in IT Ops or software development, asking about the software development and deployment process
+* Search the web to get a sense of typical [processes](https://www.google.com/#hl=en&q=IT%20development%20typical%20processes) and [problems](https://www.google.com/#hl=en&q=IT+development+typical+processes+problems) around the software development lifecycle, and use them in your narrative
+* Use the [sample project submission](https://github.com/udacity/Project-Descriptions-for-Review/blob/9d7b8dd2c0d6d23fe5ecf768351b68184835a443/DevOps/P0/P0_Sample_Submission.md) as a guide.

-## Introduction
+## Introduction to Twisted Threads

 Welcome to our fictional company, Twisted Threads.
 Twisted Threads ships cotton T-shirts on demand.
 The founder started the company 10 years ago from her basement, but it has since expanded to over 200 employees.
 There is a warehouse, several physical stores, and an e-commerce site.
 Customers love the high-quality materials and custom designs.